Thursday, March 8, 2018

 WELCOME TO THE JUNGLE's comedy is over-the-top but gets outrageously funny at an accelerated pace.
 The film delivers innuendos not suited for children under the age of six.
 The cast was terrific, with the four main actors, Johnson, Kevin Hart, Jack Black and Karen Gillian, having fun with their performances as teenagers trapped in their avatar bodies.
 Black portrays a teenage girl in her male avatar, which adds to the outrageous humour.
 It would not be the only time Johnson had visited the genre when he did Journey 2 years back.
 His macho persona hasn't prevented Johnson from handling the role better than his ill-fated on-screen part in Baywatch.
 Karen Gillian looks much brighter compared to her early years in Doctor Who.
 She is very remarkable in her role.
 One of the younger Jonas Brothers gets a role as a pilot but is doing it okay, and I liked Kevin Hart as the other source of funny comic relief.

-WELCOME TO THE JUNGLE honours the dying wishes of Williams and is a literal game-changer.
+WELCOME TO THE JUNGLE honours Williams' dying wish and is a literal game-changer.
 It eventually continues the lost spirit of the classic 1995 movie buried in a pile beneath the family category.
 I recommend this movie to audiences like you - or wait until it comes out on DVD, Blu-ray, and online streaming.

 Star rating: (8/10) Very Good Movie